Abhinav-kanduri/Dsprojects/README.md

 ## Welcome!!
-## This is Git the Tutorials by Abhinav Kanduri
+## This is the git Tutorials by Abhinav Kanduri